The Bankrate promise

 Other 0% intro APR cards to consider

 If you’re thinking about using a 0 percent intro APR credit card to book a cruise or make a similarly large purchase, you might want to consider the Citi® Diamond Preferred® Card.
-The Citi Diamond Preferred Card is currently offering 0 percent intro APR for 12 months on purchases and 21 months on balance transfers (13.74 percent to 23.74 percent variable APR thereafter)—making it one of the best zero interest cards on the market for balance transfers.
+The Citi Diamond Preferred Card is currently offering 0 percent intro APR for 12 months on purchases and 21 months on balance transfers (15.99% – 25.99% variable APR thereafter)—making it one of the best zero interest cards on the market for balance transfers.
 Balance transfers must be completed within 4 months of account opening.

 Unfortunately, the Citi Diamond Preferred Card doesn’t offer any rewards on purchases—which means that if you want to use a zero-interest credit card offer to fund a vacation while also earning cash back, points or miles on your trip, you’re going to have to look into some other options.

-The Chase Freedom Unlimited® card, for example, offers 0 percent intro APR on purchases for 15 months (14.99 percent – 23.74 percent variable thereafter) —as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2022), 5 percent cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year, 3 percent cash back on dining and drugstores and 1.5 percent cash back on all other purchases.
+The Chase Freedom Unlimited® card, for example, offers 0 percent intro APR on purchases for 15 months (16.49% – 25.24% variable thereafter) —as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2025), 3 percent cash back on dining and drugstores and 1.5 percent cash back on all other purchases.

-Plus, the Chase Freedom Unlimited card is currently offering one of the best welcome bonuses available to new cardholders: $200 cash back after spending just $500 in the first three months.
+Plus, the Chase Freedom Unlimited card is currently offering one of the best welcome bonuses available to new cardholders: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.
 Many credit cards require you to spend thousands of dollars before earning your bonus—so take advantage of this offer while you can!

 Of course, you could always go with my choice of the Discover it Cash Back card.
 Five years ago, it allowed me to book and pay off a vacation without paying interest.
 This summer, it helped me earn 5 percent cash back on restaurants (earn 5% back on rotating categories each quarter on up to $1,500 in combined spending per quarter and then 1% (activation required).
 And, starting in October, it’s going to ease my holiday budget and take the edge off holiday spending at some of the largest retailers.